Last updated on 6th July 2018 (v18 180706)

 When you book an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists the flight, accommodation, car hire and/or other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.

-b) Holidays and flights booked and departing from The Channel Islands
+b) Holidays and flights booked and departing from The Channel Islands, accommodation-only and ferry-inclusive holidays booked and departing from the United Kingdom.

 We provide full financial protection for our package holidays, by way of a bond held by ABTA with Royal & Sun Alliance Insurance Plc and Travel & General Insurance Company Plc.